Starting a Child Care Center

-How do make sure my child care program meets all legal requirements?
+How do make start a child care program that meets all legal requirements?

 - The very first step is to check the State Licensing Requirements & Regulations site.
 Local licensing regulations will outline many requirements of your business from what equipment you will need to how many staff members you should hire.

 - Check to be sure that you have appropriate zoning approval.

 - Make sure you are compliance with local codes and ordinances.
 These may include an occupancy permit, along with fire healthy and safety inspections.

 - Be sure you have appropriate liability insurance

 - Other steps may include establishing a fictitious name, getting a federal identification number and determine what type of business entity you are; sole proprietor, partnership, or corporate institution.

 Here is just a partial list of expenses you are likely to incur for a starting a child care program.

 - Licenses & Permits